Desperationis/tales-of-linux/QubeMullvadVPN.md

 8. Run `sudo systemctl enable wg-quick@[config file name]` to enable the service and restart the Qube.
 9. Harden your connection by going into `MullvadVPN` qube settings and change `Allow all outgoing connections` to `Limit outgoing connections to` in the firewall tab.
 Input the IP(s) of the config file(s) that are in use to only allow VPN packets to fly through.
 10. Harden your connection even further by running `qvm-firewall MullvadVPN list` in `dom0`.
 Find the one with ICMP and run `qvm-firewall MullvadVPN del --rule-no [icmp_rule_#]`.
 Then block all ICMP connections by running `qvm-firewall MullvadVPN add --before [last_drop_rule_#] drop proto=icmp`.
 The order of the rules should be **Accept IPS -> Accept DNS -> Drop ICMP -> Drop**. **Note that you won't be able to put in more connections after this through the GUI**
+11. To make the wireguard file be run on startup, run `sudo systemctl enable wg-quick@[conf file name]` then `sudo systemctl daemon-reload`, then reboot the box.